hd-UQ/cd_dynamax/README.md

 This marginalization can be performed (approximately, in cases of non-linear dynamics) via filtering/smoothing algorithms.
 By implementing such filtering/smoothing algorithms in a fast, autodifferentiable framework, we enable usage of modern general-purpose tools for parameter inference (e.g., stochastic gradient descent, Hamiltonian Monte Carlo).

-In the codebase, we also allow for doing filtering, smoothing, and parameter inference for a single system under multiple trajectory observations (i.e., $Y^{(1)}, \\ \dots \\, \\ Y^{(N)}$ each coming from an independent).
+In the codebase, we also allow for doing filtering, smoothing, and parameter inference for a single system under multiple trajectory observations (i.e., $[Y^{(1)}, \\ \dots \\, \\ Y^{(N)}]$ each coming from an independent).
 In these cases, we assume that each trajectory represents an independent realization of the same dynamics-data model, which we may be interested in learning.
 In the future, we would like to have options to perform hierarchical inference, where we assume that each trajectory came from a different, yet similar set of system-defining parameters $\theta_n$.

 ## Codebase status